tekkaman/TKSmartMonkey/README.md

 2. Inconvenience 2: Monkey's running is relied on Instruments, we have to set up Instrument.
 3. Inconvenience 3: The crash log is not symbolicated, once you lost the original .dSYM, you cannot symbolicate the crash log in the device.
-3. Unstabitily 1: Once you disconnect the device from the computer, the testing is interrupted.
+4. Unstabitily 1: Once you disconnect the device from the computer, the testing is interrupted.
-4. Unstability 2: Once your computer or Instruemnts out of response, the testing is interrupted.
+5. Unstability 2: Once your computer or Instruemnts out of response, the testing is interrupted.
+And you cannot see how long did your program has run.
-5. Efficiently 1: The UIAutomation framework is really inefficient, that this feature limits its Functionality.
+6. Inefficienty 1: The UIAutomation framework is really inefficient, that this feature limits its
+7. Inefficienty 2: As the result of clause 6, the monkey relied on UIAutomation is really inefficient.
+Because it just act like a real monkey, and it knows nothing about you program.
+For example, if your program has run into a scene that only a small button is touchable, just think about that, the monkey will stay on that scene for too long.
+If the size of the button is 10*10, the opportunity of exit the scene will be 10*10/320*480 = 0.0651%.
+Functionality.
 Fox example, enumerate the entire view-hierarchy will cost 5+ seconds. and so on ...

 With so many problems, I constructed this project.
-TKSmartMonkey kit resolve the problems mentioned above.
+TKSmartMonkey Kit resolves all the problems as mentioned above.

 The major feature of TKSmartMonkey
 -------------